 - I would do everything in my power to book them the best product available

-- I would ensure they were travelling together, or we would not proceed
+- I would ensure they were traveling together, or we would not proceed

 - Each airline and its product and experience can be very different